AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 #### Map

-To put a map in the center of the donut create a map and specify it as the center content
+To put a map in the center of a Doughnut, create this map and specify it as the center content:

 ```
 // create pie chart and configure it